Full-Atom Peptide Design with Geometric Latent Diffusion: Data Preparation

-Here we illustrate the details for constructing the supervised dataset used in our paper.
+Here we illustrate the details for constructing the supervised dataset (PepBench) used in our paper.
 Similar to literature~\citep{wen2019pepbdb}, we also exploits available data from the Protein Data Bank (PDB)~\citep{berman2000protein}.
 We first extract all dimers in PDB deposited before December 8th, 2023, and filter out the complexes with a receptor longer than 30 residues and a ligand between 4 to 25 residues, which aligns with~\citet{tsaban2022harnessing}.
+Peptides with lengths in this range are more relevant to practical applications such as drug discovery, as they exhibit favorable biochemical properties~\citep{muttenthaler2021trends}.
 Then we remove the duplicated complexes with the criterion that both the receptor and the peptide has a sequence identity over 90\%~\citep{steinegger2017mmseqs2}, after which 6105 non-redundant complexes are obtained.
 We use MMseqs2 for clustering based on sequence identity:

 \begin{scriptsize}

 \end{scriptsize}

 To achieve the cross-target generalization test, we utilize the large non-redundant dataset (LNR) introduced by~\citet{tsaban2022harnessing} as the test set, which is curated by domain experts.
 LNR originally includes 96 protein-peptide complexes.
 We obtain 93 complexes after excluding the ones with non-canonical amino acids.
 We then cluster the LNR along with the PDB data by receptor with a sequence identity threshold of over 40\%.
 Subsequently, we remove the complexes sharing the same clusters with those from the test set and those including non-canonical amino acids in the peptides.
 Finally, the remaining data are randomly split based on clustering results into training and validation sets.
 The characteristics of different splits are presented in Table~\ref{tab:dataset}.
 In addition, the binding site contains residues on the receptor within 10\AA~distances to the peptide, where the distance between two residues is measured by the distance between their $\texttt{C}_\beta$ coordinates.